This post may contain affiliate links. Please read my disclaimer for more information.

 These high-quality yet affordable grinders are top-notch for your barista skills.
 In this detailed section, we’ll review the three best espresso coffee grinders, their pros, cons, and their overall impression to help you choose the best for yourself.

 Baratza encore comes in two finishes now—black model and matte-white finish model.
-It has a rather simple yet elegant geometry and overall structure.
+It has a relatively simple yet elegant geometry and overall structure.
 A conical bean hopper rests at the top, sealed with a dark lid to keep UVs away from the coffee beans.

 The rest of the body is a long-elongated, curvaceous cuboid that holds the motors, the wiring, the conical burrs, and the ground container.
 Its ground container is quite massive and has a transparent framing to show quantity.